 In most grills and smokers, you will find two vents, intake vents, and exhaust vents, while both of them are equally important to regulate the temperature in your grilling or smoking sessions.

 Bottom Or Intake Vent

 You will find an intake vent at the bottom of your charcoal grill that will supply oxygen to ignite the charcoal.

 It is positioned near the charcoal chamber to supply oxygen to the charcoal.
 It plays the main role in creating heat.

-On the top lid, there is another damper that exhausts gases and helps to bring the oxygen in through the intake vents.
+On the top lid, there is another damper that exhausts gasses and helps to bring the oxygen in through the intake vents.

-Because, while the excess heat, smoke, and combustion gases escape, in the meantime fresh air/oxygen is pulled in the grill for pressure to fill the vacuum.
+Because, while the excess heat, smoke, and combustion gasses escape, in the meantime, fresh air/oxygen is pulled in the grill for pressure to fill the vacuum.

 If you have already had some experience in using a charcoal grill, you can keep the exhaust damper open throughout the whole cooking time.

 So, as you can see, you will need both the vents to regulate enough airflow through your grill and maintain a consistent internal temperature.